tsucarol/e2e-test-ebac-shop/README.md

-# Testes E2E EBAC Shop
+# E2E Tests EBAC Shop
+The aim of this repository is to focus on the development of automated tests for the Web, using Cypress, a tool developed in JavaScript that makes testing quick, easy and viable.

+> This project can be run in Chrome, Firefox and Edge browsers

-## Objetivo
+## Running tests
-O objetivo deste repositório é focado no desenvolvimento de testes automatizados para Web, utilizando o Cypress, uma ferramenta desenvolvida em linguagem JavaScript que proporciona rapidez, facilidade e confiabilidade nos testes.

-Este projeto pode ser executado nos navegadores Chrome, Firefox e Edge.

-## Executando os testes
-### Primeiros passos
+### First steps
-1. Instale o node.
-Execute `npm install node`
+1. Install node.
+Run `npm install node`
-2. Execute o comando `npm install` para instalar as dependências
+2. Run `npm install` to install the dependencies

-### Executando os testes
+### Commands to run the tests
-- Para rodar os testes na interface do Cypress, execute `npm run cy:open`
+- To run the tests in the Cypress interface `npm run cy:open`
-- Para rodar os testes via terminal, execute `npm run cy:run`
+- To run the tests at the command prompt `npm run cy:run`